Japanese deputy PM apologizes for latest controversial Nazi comments

 - The problem is omnipresent in Japan, Holocaust research organization says

-Tokyo (CNN)One of Japan's top leaders has apologized for making controversial remarks about Adolph Hitler and Nazi Germany.
+Tokyo (CNN)One of Japan's top leaders has apologized for making controversial remarks about Adolf Hitler and Nazi Germany.

 Taro Aso, the country's finance minister and deputy prime minister, cited Hitler in a speech when discussing motives for entering politics.